SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 ## Form Definition Interface

-Following interface is used to describe one JSON definition:
+The following interface is used to describe a JSON definition:

 ```typescript
 export interface FormDefinition {